1. Blog

 Both companies handle UK261 cases, but their approach differs.

-Flightright focuses mainly on EU and UK regulations.
+Flightright focuses primarily on EU and UK claims.

 • many UK travellers fly internationally